rc1/Bowie/README.md

 __STATUS: speculative; for conversation; not yet implemented; specification for a minimal viable product.__

 Keep on publishing.
-Keep on consuming.
+Keep on re-releasing.
 Keep on playing.

 Description
 ===========